 I like to caramelize mine a bit, so I turn on the broiler and put them underneath the broiler for about 5 minutes.
 Then I remove and baste again with bbq sauce before serving.

-- rack of ribs
+- 1 or 2 racks of ribs

-- favorite dry rub
+- your favorite bbq dry rub

-- favorite bbq sauce
+- 1 bottle of your favorite bbq sauce

 - Remove ribs from wrapping and wash them off.
 Remove skin from back side and pat dry.
 Rub down with favorite dry rub (you can skip this step if you do not want to use dry rub) and wrap in aluminum foil.